-Programming on the Apple M1
+Programming on the M1 Mac

 It has been a few months since I bought the Mac Mini with Apple’s M1 chip and the experience has been a mix of surprises and frustration.
 Since I have been building a product, I have touched a bunch of different areas, which should be useful for you to gauge your own experience.